Last Updated 2 July, 2024

 Human Rights Commission Complaint – Island Bus Stops and the Oxford Street Cycleway

 The SMH recently reported that six Paddington residents have lodged a formal complaint with the Australian Human Rights Commission centred on the island bus stops, which are part of the design of the cycleway; the complaint is based on the grounds that they discriminate against elderly and disabled pedestrians.
 They believe that aspects of the design will compromise the safety of people who are disabled or older and less mobile, and are in breach of two federal Acts: the Disability Discrimination Act and the Age Discrimination Act.
+If members and friends would like to comment or find out more, please email Michael Waterhouse.

 The Paddington Society maintains that a 2-way separated cycleway would be better located on the parallel route of Moore Park Road and that the busy Oxford Street High Street proposal prioritises cyclist safety over pedestrian safety.